Pedestrian and Bicycle Accidents

 Applying for (PIP) Accident Benefits.

-Disclose any private and group health plans that may be available to you.
+You must disclose any private and group health plans that may be available to you.
 Most private insurance benefit policies require you to first access Federal, State or Provincial health plans prior to their involvement.

 Can I sue?
 Maybe Yes.
 Maybe No.